 10. Implement development and evaluation plans for the founder.
 Include his or her input.
-Be consistent with the founder’s accountability to implementing the plans or explaining deviations from them.
-Evaluate the founder according to meeting strategic objectives and to his or her job description.
+Be consistent with the founder’s accountability in implementing the plans or explaining deviations from them.
+Evaluate the founder according to meeting strategic objectives and his or her job description.

 11. Consider policies to carefully solicit feedback from staff to Board.
 Consider having staff representatives on Board committees.
 Consider a 360-degree evaluation process for the chief executive, wherein staff provide feedback about the chief executive’s performance.
 Establish a grievance procedure where staff can approach Board about concerns if they can prove they have tried to work with the chief executive to resolve these issues.

 12. Closely monitor key indicators of successful change.
 Ensure ongoing communications between Board members and the founder, sound financial management, implementation of plans and policies, and stable turnover of staff.
 Perhaps the most useful indicator is continued positive feedback from customers.

 13. If problems recur, take action.
 If, after attempting to follow the above suggestions, the same major problems recur over the next six to nine months, then take major actions regarding the founder’s position in the organization.
 If the founder’s leaving would cause the organization to fold, then the Board has not been doing its job all along.
 The Board should be strongly involved in strategic planning, financial management, (in the case of nonprofits, fundraising), authorizing policies, reviewing programs, evaluating the chief executive, etc.

 Actions Founders Must Take